paulkernfeld/bitcoin-nanopayment/README.md

 ### What does this library do?
 bitcoin-nanopayment allows users to send probabilistic Bitcoin nanopayments to others.
 The library can send and receive nanopayments into a user's Bitcoin-Qt wallet using the RPC API.
 It lets users create "vouchers," which are Bitcoin transactions that have a known and verifiable probability of succeeding.

-### How does this Library work?
+### How does this library work?
-This library lets users request, generate, and cash in vouchers that succeed with probability *1 / K*, where *K ≥ 1* is an integer.
-Otherwise, with probability *(K - 1) / K*, the voucher does nothing.
-When sending a voucher for value *x* that succeeds with probability *1 / K*, the monetary value of the voucher is *x / K*.
+This library lets users request, generate, and cash in vouchers that succeed with probability 1 / *K*, where *K* ≥ 1 is an integer.
+Otherwise, with probability (*K* - 1) / *K*, the voucher does nothing.
+When sending a voucher for value *x* that succeeds with probability 1 / *K*, the monetary value of the voucher is *x* / *K*.
 This library generates the vouchers, and the user is responsible for sending them between users.

 Please see [docs/developers.md][docs/developers.md] for more details.